kashambature/customer-churn-risk-scoring-and-early-warning-system/README.md

 ---
 ## The Approach

 To solve the problem, I analysed 18 months of client activity data, covering more than 1 million records across logins, feature usage, billing behaviour, and support interactions.
-The goal was to identify the behavioural signals that consistently appear before cancellation.
-Using these patterns, I built a rule-based churn risk scoring model in SQL that assigned each of the 300 clients a score from 0 to 100 based on 8 weighted indicators.
+The goal was to identify the **behavioural signals that consistently appear before cancellation**.
+Using these patterns, I built a**rule-based churn risk scoring model** in SQL that assigned each of the 300 clients **a score from 0 to 100 based on 8 weighted indicators**.
 The final output was connected to a live Power BI dashboard through an MSSQL view, making the results easy to monitor and act on.
-This gave the Customer Success team a practical way to spot early churn risk, understand the revenue at stake, and prioritise intervention before customers were lost.
+This gave the **Customer Success team** a practical way to spot early churn risk, understand the revenue at stake, and prioritise intervention before customers were lost.

 ---
 ## What the Data Revealed